mastcu/SerialEM/ReadMe.txt

 ThreeChoiceBox.cpp   To provide an option box with intelligible choices
                         instead of yes-No-Cancel
-TSBackupDlg.cpp      To select a section to back up to in a tilt series TSExtraFile.cpp      To set up extra outputs from a tilt series TSPolicyDlg.cpp      To set policies for errors during multiple tilt series TSRangeDlg.cpp       To set parameters for finding usable angular range
+TSBackupDlg.cpp      To select a section to back up to in a tilt series TSDoseSymDlg.cpp     To set parameters for dose-symmetric tilt series TSExtraFile.cpp      To set up extra outputs from a tilt series TSPolicyDlg.cpp      To set policies for errors during multiple tilt series TSRangeDlg.cpp       To set parameters for finding usable angular range